 The MDAnywhere difference:

 MDAnywhere is here for YOU.
+Our team strives to prescribe the lowest cost options whenever possible and takes great pride in delivering care when it is convenient for you.
+We offer extended service hours and short response times.
 We are not a pharmacy.
 We won't sell you on any medications.
 We do not sell, deliver, or profit from pharmaceuticals.

-The MDAnywhere team provides affordable medical care and extended hours every day!
-The medical team reviews requests from 7 am - 11 pm EST every day of the year.
+The MDAnywhere team provides accessible medical care and extended hours every day!
+The medical team reviews requests from 7am - 1am EST every day of the year.
 All medical evaluations are provided by Access Medical Associates, PLLC.

-The information displayed on this page is for informational purposes only and is not medical opinion or advice.
+The content displayed on this page is for informational purposes only and is not medical opinion or advice.